-One of the first steps in creating a research plan is to select "key words" which best describe the topic you plan to research.
-When choosing key words for a search, it's a great idea to include related terms and terms that are more general (broader) and more specific (narrower) to improve chances for success.
+One of the first steps in creating a research plan is to select search terms or keywords which best describe the topic you plan to research.
+When choosing keywords for a search, it's a great idea to also include related terms, terms that are more general (broader), and terms that are more specific (narrower) to improve your chances for success.
 As a simple example:

 Key word: cat